agyapongeli77/NBAStoreApp-classproject/README.md

 # NBAStoreApp-classproject

   This is an individual class project that I created in my former college in June 2018.
 I formatted my laptop and so I lost my code.
-I had to go to my Professor (in October 2018) to get the printed version I submitted, hence the scanned pdf format in the repository.
+I had to go to the Professor (in October 2018) to get the printed version I submitted in class, hence the scanned pdf format in the repository.

 ## User Stories